gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Command line args supported by JavaExec

-Since Gradle 4.9, the command line arguments can be passed to `JavaExec` with `--args`.
-For example, if you want to launch the application with command line arguments `foo --bar`, you don't need to hardcode it into the build script - you can just run `gradle run --args 'foo --bar'` (see [application plugin](userguide/application_plugin.html) for more information).
+Command line arguments can be passed to `JavaExec` with `--args`.
+For example, if you want to launch the application with command line arguments `foo --bar`, you don't need to hardcode it into the build script - you can just run `gradle run --args 'foo --bar'`.

-### Improved publishing documentation

-This release of Gradle includes a [new Publishing Overview chapter](/userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.
+See the [Application Plugin documentation](userguide/application_plugin.html#sec:application_usage) for more information.

 ### Improved dependency insight report